 Do you accept insurance?

 - Due to our integrative treatment model, we have made the decision to operate independently without government funding and in-network insurance billing.
 While many of our clinicians are credentialed with various insurance providers, the cost of treatment must be paid up front.
-We can provide you with a superbill at the end of your stay, which can then be presented to your insurance provider for payment.
+We can provide you with a super bill at the end of your stay, which can then be presented to your insurance provider for payment.
 Our purpose for this decisions rests completely on our philosophy and treatment model.
 All of our treatment methods are evidence based and quite effective.
 To partner with certain companies and entities would cause us to have to conform to standards and forms of treatment that we believe would not be beneficial to the patient.
-At Loaves and Fishes Counseling, we are about the business of saving lives, not padding our pockets.
+It is also important to note that funding must be secured prior to intake.
+We accept many patients through various organizations that provide limited scholarships.
+The remainder of the funding for each patient will need to be arranged through our CFO.

 What does a day consist of at Loaves and Fishes?

 - The treatment schedule is quite intense; however, there is built in time for relaxing and reflecting.
 Monday – Friday, patients take part in clinical and psychoeducational groups, individual counseling, and recreational activities.
-Patients attend church services twice per week and have morning and evening Bible studies.
+Patients attend church services throughout the week and have morning and evening Bible studies.
 There is a current treatment schedule link on our Treatment Program page.

 Is there a cost for your program and are fees refundable?